 If this toggle is checked, the native file chooser will be used in preference to Java's multi-platform file chooser.

-Note that automatically appending the proper extension to the selected save filename (see option "Ensure that a save filename has an extension") is not possible when this option has been turned on.
+Also note that automatically appending the proper extension to the selected save filename (see option "Ensure that a save filename has an extension") is not possible when this option has been turned on.

 Default: checked on the Mac, not checked on Windows, disabled (grayed out) on the other platforms.